Xer4n/vulnera/README.md

 python3 app.py
 ```

-> ✅ On first launch, click the **"Init Database"** button in the bottom-left corner to populate the app with sample products.
+> ✅ On first launch, click the **"Init Database"** button in the bottom-right corner to populate the app with sample products.

 ---